 On April 9, 1942, when the Filipino and American forces on Bataan were surrendered to the Japanese, Jack became a Prisoner of War.
 His company made their way to Mariveles, where they were searched and anything of use to the Japanese was taken from them.
 The Americans were marched in groups of 100 with guns on them at all times.
 Each group was assigned six Japanese guards who would be changed at regular intervals.
 During the 70 mile march, the Americans were seldom allowed to stop and were not fed until the fifth day.
 Those who stopped or dropped out were bayoneted or left to die.

-Once at San Fernando, the POWs were put into a bullpen and ordered to sit.
+Once at San Fernando, the POWs were put into a bullpen surrounded by barbed wire and ordered to sit.
 They had enough room to sit, but they could not lie down.
 They remained in the bullpen until they were ordered to form 100 men detachments.
 Once this was done, they were marched to the train station in San Fernando and put into small wooden boxcars used to haul sugarcane.
-The cars could hold forty men or eight horses, but the Japanese packed 100 men into each car.
-Those who died remained standing – since they could not fall to the floor – until the living climbed out of the cars at Capas.
-From Capas, they walked the last miles to Camp O’ Donnell.
+The cars – known as “forty or eights” could hold forty men or eight horses, but the Japanese packed 100 men into each car since there were 100 men in each detachment.
+Those who died remained standing since they could not fall to the floors.
+When the trains reached Capas the living climbed out of the cars and the dead fell to the floors.
+From Capas, the POWs walked the last miles to Camp O’ Donnell.

 “Dear Mrs. J. Swinehamer: